 But the shift is in the other direction -- towards a lessening in belief in absolute truth.

-were shocked into realizing that to the very small minority of devout,
+being shocked into realizing that to the very small minority of devout,

 small minority of terrorists is living proof that diametrically opposed concepts of moral

-truth can exist side-by-side in the world.
+truth do exist side-by-side in the world.

-44% of born-again adults are certain that absolute moral truth
+44% of born-again adults were certain that absolute moral truth

-Only 9% of born-again teenagers believe in absolute moral truth.
+Only 9% of born-again teenagers believed in absolute moral truth.
 3

 In 2005-AUG, Barna reported an updated survey.

-|35% believe that moral truth is absolute
+35% of adults believe that moral truth is absolute

 -- not dependent upon the circumstances.

-|32% say that morality is always determined
+32% said that morality is always determined

 by the circumstances.

-|33% don't know or did not respond.
+33% didn't know or did not respond.